Clinical-Genomics/scout/docs/admin-guide/loading-variants.md

 In Scout rank score is a central theme.
 Rank Scores is a estimation on how potentially dangerous a variant is, similar to the CADD score with the intention of work with all types of variation.
 The uploading of variants is based on a rank score threshold, this is to avoid to clog the database with millions of variants that we at the moment have a hard time to say anything about.
+All variants with rank score above `rank_threshold` are loaded.
+All mitochondrial variants (found on MT or M), all variants annotated pathogenic/likely pathogenic or with conflicting interpretations in ClinVar, and all variants matching the collection of managed variants or marked causative in other cases are also loaded.
+All STR variants are loaded regardless of rank score.

 The rank score is a summary of the annotations of a variant.
 Rank scores are calculated and annotated by [GENMOD][genmod]